andreasmhallberg/readingnotes/Abu-Absi, 1990. A Characterization of the Language of Iftaḥ yā Simsim - Sociolinguistic and Educational Implications for Arabic.md

 - Rapports indicate that children watching the show have better MSA (Alosh 1984).
 42

 - "Constant exposure to the language of instruction used naturally and in meaningful situations outside the context of the school will certainly enhance language instruction."
 43

-@education
 @Arabic:Standard
 @diglossia